smizell/onit/README.md

 - [ ] Take a nap
 ```

-I'm probably working with others throughout the week, and I may want to let them know what I did yesterday and what I'll be doing today, I can run the `onit log` command anytime and it will print today and yesterday's files to my terminal and copy that to my clipboard.
+I'm probably working with others throughout the week, and I may want to let them know what I did yesterday and what I'll be doing today.
+I can run the `onit log` command anytime and it will print today and yesterday's files to my terminal and copy that to my clipboard.
 If asked, I can also quickly see what yesterday looked like by typing `onit yesterday`.

 Maybe after a hard week of days like these I want to see what all I did.
 For that, you can run `onit last 5` and get the last five daily entries.
 This is nice for keeping up with how quickly time flies by.